tgebhart/tgebhart.github.io/_pages/research.md

 The connectivity structure of deep neural networks plays a dominant role in their function.
-However, due to the large and complicated nature of these networks, little is understood about the relationship between neural network structure and function.
-I am interested in how semantic knowledge about a domain is encoded in the parameter connectivity of these models.
+However, due to the large and complicated nature of these networks, little is understood about how this structure gives rise to the function of these models.
+I am interested in how semantic knowledge about a domain is encoded in by these models, and how we can control or augment this knowledge in a way that is beneficial towards scientific or societal goals.
 The successful implicit biases embedded within networks due to their architectural specifications and initialization methods can provide insight into the high-dimensional structure present in the data used to train the network.
-An understanding of these biases can also help point us towards network architectures that are better suited for particular tasks that will train more quickly, require less data, and generalize to unseen data in more expected ways.
+An understanding of these biases can also help point us towards network architectures that are better suited for particular tasks that will train more quickly, require less data, and generalize to unseen data in more controllable and expected ways.